 But it might be different, you might get an online course and purchase a few fitness books.
 “These things will surely make me a ripped master.
 That’s what the cover says.
 So, that’s what I’m going to do!”

 How We Deceive Ourselves With Self-help Books and Courses

-You go ahead and you spent 500$ on a 3-months training program only to find out, a few weeks later, that nothing really changes.
+You go ahead and you spent 500$ on a 3-month training program only to find out – a few weeks later – that nothing really changed.
 At least not the way you wanted to.